InsureMO/rainbow-n19/n19-n1/README.md

 - `test`/`asyncTest`: Checks if a value satisfies a condition.
 - `any`/`asyncAny`: Checks if a value satisfies at least one condition.
 - `all`/`asyncAll`: Checks if a value satisfies all conditions.
+- `prepend`/`asyncPrepend`: Prepends a value if it satisfies a condition.
+	- `headWith`/`asyncHeadWith`: Never fail version, with a transformation function given.
 - `exchange`/`asyncExchange`: Exchanges the value if it satisfies a condition.
+	- `replaceWith`/`asyncReplaceWith`: Never fail version, with a transformation function given.
+- `append`/`asyncAppend`: Appends a value if it satisfies a condition.
+	- `tailWith`/`asyncTailWith`: Never fail version, with a transformation function given.
+- `prependFirst`/`asyncPrependFirst`: Prepends the value from first satisfied condition.
+	- `asyncHeadWithFirst`: Never fail version, with a transformation function given.
 - `exchangeFirst`/`asyncExchangeFirst`: Exchanges the value from first satisfied condition.
+	- `asyncReplaceWithFirst`: Never fail version, with a transformation function given.
-- `grabFirst`/`asyncGrabFirst`: Grabs the value from first satisfied condition.
+- `appendFirst`/`grabFirst`/`withFirst`/`andFirst`/`asyncAppendFirst`/`asyncGrabFirst`/`asyncWithFirst`/`asyncAndFirst`: Appends the value
+  from first satisfied condition.
+	- `asyncTailWithFirst`: Never fail version, with a transformation function given.
+- `prependAll`/`asyncPrependAll`: Prepends the values if they satisfy the conditions.
+	- `headWithAll`/`asyncHeadWithAll`: Never fail version, with a transformation function given.
 - `exchangeAll`/`asyncExchangeAll`: Exchanges the values from all satisfied conditions.
+	- `replaceWithAll`/`asyncReplaceWithAll`: Never fail version, with a transformation function given.
-- `grabAll`/`asyncGrabAll`: Grabs the values from all satisfied conditions.
+- `appendAll`/`grabAll`/`withAll`/`andAll`/`asyncAppendAll`/`asyncGrabAll`/`asyncWithAll`/`asyncAndAll`: Appends the values from all satisfied conditions.
+	- `tailWithAll`/`asyncTailWithAll`: Never fail version, with a transformation function given.

 ### Extendable